- AustraliaNorth AmericaWorld

 Interested in the relationship between the gold price and the ASX?
 Here’s how the two interact and how you can benefit from it.

-With the gold space becoming more prominent in Australia, it may be beneficial for investors to understand the unique relationship between the gold price and the ASX.
+As the gold space becomes more prominent in Australia, it can be beneficial for investors to understand the unique relationship between the gold price and the ASX.

 The two sources of trade are able to push and pull one another, although in general the price of gold tends to indirectly follow the movements of the ASX.

-Read on for a breakdown of gold’s history in Australia, what’s currently affecting the gold price and the relationship between gold and the ASX.
+Read on for a breakdown of gold’s history in Australia and what’s currently affecting the price of gold.
+We’ll also explain the relationship between gold and the ASX, and how you can benefit from it as an investor.

-Gold price and the ASX: Gold’s history in Australia
+Gold price and the ASX: The history of gold in Australia

 Gold’s significance in Australia began in 1832 with James McBrien, who found traces of the yellow metal near Bathurst, New South Wales.
-However, for the most part, early discoveries of gold were kept under wraps, because authority figures were concerned that convicts, soldiers and public servants would abandon their work and other responsibilities to search out the metal for personal gain.
+However, for the most part, early discoveries of gold were kept under wraps, because authority figures were concerned that convicts, soldiers and public servants would abandon their work and other responsibilities to search for the metal.

-Gold discoveries in the state of Victoria in 1854 followed the rush in Bathurst.
-Tens of thousands of immigrants from around the globe all headed to the Australian colony to hunt for the yellow metal, with Ballarat and Bendigo in Victoria becoming major gold sites.
+There were more gold discoveries in the state of Victoria in 1854 following the rush in Bathurst.
+Tens of thousands of immigrants from around the globe headed to the Australian colony in search of the yellow metal, with Ballarat and Bendigo in Victoria becoming major gold sites.

 Between 1848 and 1858, Australia’s population tripled to more than 1 million people.
 Gold fever then hit Coolgardie and Kalgoorlie in Western Australia in the early 1890s, when key discoveries were made in those areas.

 Today, Australia is stepping back into the spotlight as one of the most prolific gold-mining regions in the world.
-And in terms of gold prices throughout the years, the metal has experienced a mostly upward trajectory in Australian dollars.
+In terms of gold prices throughout the years, the metal has experienced a mostly upward trajectory in Australian dollars.

 Gold price and the ASX: What’s moving the gold price

 The metal made more gains between 2009 and 2011 before backsliding.
-However, the downturn did not last long, and by 2015 gold prices were slowly ramping up again.
+However, the downturn did not last long, and by 2015 gold prices were slowly ramping up again, reaching its highest in August of 2020 at AU$2,618.67.

-Performance of gold price from 2001 to the present.
-Chart via Kitco.
+Performance of gold price from 2006 to the present.

 While there are a variety of factors that influence the price of gold, some have more weight than others.
 Below is a guide on the main elements that are shifting and shaping the price of metal.